 - Project coordinator/ project manager

-- Leadership roles where authenticity, caring, and depth are valued
+- Leadership roles in healthy organizations where authenticity, caring, and depth are valued

 - Videography or photography